wwwabhijit646700-prog/retail_warehouse_solution/README.md

 # retail_warehouse_solution
-Its a retail warehouse solution project
+Its a retail warehouse solution project.
+Built on Databricks.